Flakster/Tic-Tac-Toe/README.md

   This is the development in Ruby language of the classical game (aka noughts and crosses) in which two players take turns to place their marks ( 0 or X ) in the available positions of a 3 x 3 board.
-The first player who achieves to place three of their marks in a horizontal, vertical, or diagonal row is the winner.
+The first player who achieves to place three of their marks in a horizontal, vertical, or diagonal line is the winner.

 ![Tictactoesample](https://user-images.githubusercontent.com/53324035/75595131-2d7d5880-5a59-11ea-98fe-0e5aee0920c3.gif)